5 health issues that cause muscle cramps

 Strained muscle

 If you’re exercising extra hard, you could end up with muscle cramps.
-These type of muscle cramps are pretty easy to spot because they usually happen after a vigorous workout.
-The best way to prevent cramps caused by overworked muscles is to tone down you exercise routine and make sure to stretch before you work out.
+These types of muscle cramps are pretty easy to spot because they usually happen after a vigorous workout.
+The best way to prevent cramps from overworked muscles is to scale back your exercise routine and make sure to stretch before you work out.

 Peak BP Platinum